nmaksimova/square-panda-cb92c/src/pages/ilta_new_class.md

         default_value: Class
         options:
           - 'New!
 Salsa for Beginners (Wednesday, July 22nd at 7:30pm)'
           - 'New!
-Bachata for Beginners (Wednesday, July 9th at 8:15pm)'
+Bachata for Beginners (Thursday, July 30th at 8:15pm)'
           - 'Ladies Line Routine Advanceed (Salsa, Bachata, Monday at 6:45pm)'
         is_required: true
       - input_type: checkbox